 What Carp Actually Eat in Natural Lakes

 Carp are not just boilie eaters waiting for anglers to turn up.
-In natural lakes they spend most of their lives feeding on what the water already gives them.

-That matters because the more you understand natural food, the better your baiting makes sense.
-You stop guessing and start matching what carp are used to finding.
+In natural lakes, they spend most of their lives feeding on what the water already gives them.
+That matters because the more you understand natural food, the better your location and baiting decisions become.
+You stop guessing, stop treating every water the same, and start matching what carp are already used to finding.

 On many Michigan waters, that means thinking less like a tackle catalogue and more like the lake itself.